Any evidence in suspected Syria gas attack likely remains, experts say

 Breaking News Emails

-Chemical weapons inspectors were able to reach a site and take samples from Syria's Douma on Saturday, two weeks after a suspected gas attack there followed by retaliatory strikes by the U.S. and others against alleged Syrian government chemical facilities.
+Chemical weapons inspectors were able to reach a site and take samples from Syria's Douma on Saturday, two weeks after a suspected gas attack there followed by retaliatory strikes by the United States and others against alleged Syrian government chemical facilities.

-The Organisation for the Prohibition of Chemical Weapons, the U.N. body investigating the suspected April 7 attack that activists and aid groups say killed dozens, said a fact-finding mission will send the samples to the Netherlands for analysis.
+The Organization for the Prohibition of Chemical Weapons, or OPCW, the U.N. body investigating the suspected April 7 attack that activists and aid groups say killed dozens, said a fact-finding mission will send the samples to the Netherlands for analysis.

-If a chemical weapons attack was carried out, what possible evidence may remain two weeks on could depend on the substances used, experts said.
+If a chemical weapons attack was carried out, what possible evidence may remain two weeks on could depend on the substances that were used, experts said.

-"There is no definitive answer as to what they will find, but it does get harder with time,” Daryl G. Kimball, executive director of the Arms Control Association, said.
-"All signs most likely point to chlorine, which is more soluble so it's possible there may be less evidence in the soil after delay."
+"There is no definitive answer as to what they will find, but it does get harder with time," said Daryl G. Kimball, executive director of the Arms Control Association, a nonpartisan research group.
+"All signs most likely point to chlorine, which is more soluble, so it's possible there may be less evidence in the soil after delay."

 "It is more difficult with 12 days passing to investigate, which is why Syria made it more difficult to gain access sooner," he said.